mehdidc/clip_rerank/README.md

 # clip_rerank

-Simple CLI script to re-rank images.
+Simple script to re-rank images using OpenAI's CLIP https://github.com/openai/CLIP.

 ## How to install ?